Where is the Japanese fleet, Lieutenant Narwhal ?

 Where are we looking for them ?

 We have no idea, Admiral !
-We received a note stating that scouting had been “streamlined”.
+We received a note stating that scouting has been “streamlined”.

-As you probably gather, Midway campaign simulates, well, the Midway battle.
-More precisely, it starts the 3rd of June 1942, mid-day, after some early inconclusive skirmishes between land-bound planes and the Japanese.
+Midway campaign starts the 3rd of June 1942, mid-day, after some early inconclusive skirmishes between land-bound planes and the Japanese.
 The Japanese are approaching the strategic island of Midway with :

 – an invasion force,